cjerzak/causalimages-software/README.md

 ```

 ### When Reading in Images from Disk
-For most applications of large-scale causal image analysis, we won't be able to read whole set of images into `R`'s memory.
+For most applications of large-scale causal image analysis, we won't be able to read the whole set of images into `R`'s memory.
 Instead, we will specify a function that will read images from somewhere on your hard drive.
 You can also experiment with other methods---as long as you can specify a function that returns an image when given the appropriate `imageKeysOfUnits` value, you should be fine.
 See [`tutorials/AnalyzeImageHeterogeneity_Tutorial.R`](https://github.com/cjerzak/causalimages-software/blob/main/tutorials/AnalyzeImageHeterogeneity_Tutorial.R) for a full example.

 ## Analyzing the Sample Data
 Now that we've established some understanding of the data and written the `acquireImageFxn`, we are ready to proceed with the initial use of the causal image decomposition.